Sergio16T/Memory-Game/readme.md

 Complete Version is in memory1.js

-This version I completed by doing some additional research/studying.
+This version I completed by doing some additional research/studying, and with some mentorship.
 Reminded myself of concepts and learned a little more in-depth as needed as I was coding.
 Got a lot of practice with handling events, arrays, data-attributes, and DOM manipulation.

 Going to continue studying and researching how I can make it better.